OrbisWeb3/orbisdb/server/plugins/dune-analytics/README.md

 To install the Dune Analytics Plugin, follow these steps:

 1. Add the plugin to your OrbisDB instance.
+2. Assign the plugin to the context of your choice
-2. Configure the plugin settings through the user interface.
+3. Configure the plugin settings through the user interface.

 ## Configuration